The Complete Giving Tuesday Toolkit for Nonprofits [Updated for 2023]

-Utilize the stories.
+Utilize stories.
 This way, you’re not clogging people’s feeds and coming off as annoying – people will still see your story, but they won’t feel irked.

 Don’t, under any circumstances, copy someone else’s graphics.
 Not only can it get you into legal trouble, but you might also appear lazy to your followers for not creating your own, therefore alienating your base.

-3. Email Campaigns
+3. Email campaigns

-Email Campaign is your next main playground on Giving Tuesday.
+An email campaign is your next main playground on Giving Tuesday.
 While it might seem outdated, people still religiously check their emails every morning.

-Send out your first email a month before Giving Tuesday – it’s close enough to be relevant, but far enough away to not seem pushy.
+Send out your first email a month before Giving Tuesday.
+It’s close enough to be relevant, but far enough away to not seem pushy.

-3.1 Choose a catchy subject line
+3.1 Choose catchy subject lines

 The best way to start off is with some form of exciting information.
 Rather than “Donate to Us on Giving Tuesday,” say “Feed a Hungry Child Today.”
 Make them care!

-3.2 Start with a captive introduction
+3.2 Start with a captivating introduction

 Hook the reader immediately.
 Paint a picture for them – who are they helping by supporting your cause?
 Why were they having problems before?
 How are you helping this group now?
 Personal, touching information is held closer to the heart.

-If there is a specific story that you think would tug on the heartstrings, use that to convince the reader to continue on and see how they can help.
+If there is a specific story that you think would tug on the heartstrings, use that to convince the reader to continue and see how they can help.
 Putting a face to a group does wonders.